AaryanPalve5/California-Housing-Prediction-via-ML/README.md

 ## Overview

-In this project, we utilize a dataset containing various features such as median income, house age, average number of rooms, etc., to predict the median house value.
+In this project, I utilized a dataset containing various features such as median income, house age, average number of rooms, etc., to predict the median house value.

 ## Dataset